gecko0307/dagon2/README.md

 - Semantic of `Scene` and `World` classes is changed. `Scene` is now just a container for Entities and other graphical data; for user input and game logics `World` should be used
 - All Entities are static by default, and their model matrices are not recalculated each frame to reduce CPU overhead.
 For dynamic updates enable `Entity.dynamic` or use custom `EntityController` (partly analogous to old `EntityComponent`)
 - The renderer now uses separate irradiance cubemap
-- Jolt Physics is now built in as `dagon.jolt` package.
+- Jolt Physics is now built-in as `dagon.jolt` package.